 Consult your vet

-If you observe your ferret’s activity and it seems lethargic and changed then usual.
+If you observe your ferret’s activity and it seems lethargic and changed than usual.
 Then consult your vet if you are worried about his potential health.
 Consequently, if your ferret isn’t eating anything you’re providing or looks unhealthy then you should take it for a check-up.
-If he is going well you still should take him for a check-up once in a year.
-Because anal glands blockage can increase ferret’s odour but all conditions are treatable.
+If he is going well you still should take him for a check-up once a year.
+Because anal glands blockage can increase ferret’s odor but all conditions are treatable.

 Gland surgery of ferret

 Consider a scent gland surgery only in the most extreme situations

 You can consider scent gland surgery of the ferret in extreme situations.
 As many vets ask for de-scenting surgery to be a cosmetic procedure.
 But keep in mind that surgery is a painful process and may have potential complications.